 Unity Integration

-This guide is a walk-through of adding the Inhumate RTI Unity client to a project and getting it up and running for co-simulation purposes.
+This guide is a walk-through of adding the Inhumate RTI Unity integration to a project and getting it up and running for co-simulation purposes.

 Getting started